Indiana Workers Compensation

 How do we charge?

-Our office will not an initial consultation fee.
+Our office will not charge an initial consultation fee.
 If you decide to hire us, we do not charge any fees up front.
+Our attorney fees are set by Indiana Law through the Indiana Worker’s Compensation Board.
+Current Indiana Law limits attorney fees to a minimum of $200.00.
+20% of the first $50,000 of recovery and 15% of the recovery in excess of $50,000.
+There are simply no up front costs.
 If you hire us with a settlement offer already made by the insurance carrier, we will typically agree not to charge any attorney fee unless we recover additional monies.
-For example, if you come to us with an offer $10,000 and we take your case, and after six months we are not able to get your any additional monies, we will not charge any attorney fees.
 We will discuss this in more detail at our initial meeting with you.
-We will also our attorney fee agreement in writing.

 Indiana Workers Compensation Lawyer